viant/endly/README.md

 2) Variables in  Init, Post should only define state, delegate all variables to var/ folder
 3) Flag variable as Required or provide a fallback Value
 4) Use [Tag Iterators](https://github.com/viant/neatly#tagiterator) to group similar class of the tests
-5) Since JSON inside tabular cell is not too elegant try to use [Virtual object](https://github.com/viant/neatly#vobject) instead.
+5) Since JSON inside a tabular cell is not too elegant, try to use [Virtual object](https://github.com/viant/neatly#vobject) instead.
 6) Organize workflows and data by grouping system, datastore, test functionality together.

 Here is an example directory layout.